Daylightfire/automate/poshomate/photosorter/README.md

 ### To do

+1. Make Recursive and include get-childitem count to handle multiple photos from one day that are not in order
-1. Check for any improvements in both functions ie, speed, efficiency etc
+2. Check for any improvements in both functions ie, speed, efficiency etc
-2. Modulise script
+3. Modulise script
-3. Look for exe possibilities
+4. Look for exe possibilities
-4. improve ease of use
+5. improve ease of use